Judo Bank (ASX:JDO): Is it finally getting the recognition it deserves?

 Judo has an ideal customer base.
 It is no accident that Judo is recording loan book growth.
 Having been let down by the big banks, sometimes having to wait weeks to get a response, customers need a bank that can understand their needs and give them a response (one way or the other).
 Judo is picky with who it does business with, turning down roughly half of would-be customers.
 Those it does business with are resilient to rising interest rates and tend to be able to repay loans from core operations.
 Keep in mind as well that interest on business loans is generally tax deductible, so higher rates could ironically be a good thing.

 The Judo loan book is growing strongly because its customers love it.
-In FY22, the loan book grew 73% to A$6bn and a further 23% to reach $7.5bn in 1HY23.
-It reached $8.9bn by June 2023 and $9.7bn by December 2023.
+Its loan book has more than doubled since listing, to $10.7bn as at 30 June.
 We think this is because it is popular with customers.
 Keep in mind that it had a Net Promoter Score (NPS) of 77 last year.
 Anything over 50 represents ‘excellent’, while the big banks get excited if it is anything above 0.
-Judo expects its loan book to get to $15-20bn.
+Judo expects its loan book to get to $15-20bn in the long-term

 2. The growth opportunity